 12. Bad corpses

-Because after death, the brain loses control of muscles, there’s a good chance the dead will empty their bladder or even ejaculate.
+Because after death, the brain loses control of muscles, there’s a good chance the dead will empty their bladder.

 Four stages of death

 There are four stages of decomposition after death –

 Stage 1: Autolysis, in which enzymes start digesting the body itself,

 Stage 2: Bloating, in which body produces fluids and gases causing the body to bloat to double the size .

 Stage 3: Active decay, in which fluids leak out of our orifices and rupture the skin.

 Stage 4: Skeletonization, in which all the complex organic compounds get broken down.